ThePlatinum/mantenar/README.md

 - Multiple File type support

 ## Using Mantenar
+I provide full technical support for setting up and using Mantener, but, if you have the know how, then:
 - Clone/Download/Fork the repo
 - Run `composer install`
 - Run `cp .env.example .env`